 Works with faculty to develop strategies and co-curricular initiatives to promote information literacy skills and behaviors

-The Delbarton Library aspires to be a global participant in expanding world knowledge and intellectual curiosity.
+The Khubani Library aspires to be a global participant in expanding world knowledge and intellectual curiosity.
 To this end, we strive to be an active and creative partner within the Delbarton community and across the global community by curating resources and strategically engaging in new forms of teaching, learning, and research, especially those that foster diversity, equity, and inclusion.

 These workshops seek to develop information literacy skills focusing on the ability to locate, evaluate, and effectively use needed information.
 Information Literacy forms the basis for lifelong learning.